loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 device is mapped through to the VM and the VM contains OpenUxAS and configuration files to run as the unmanned air vehicle from the waterway search example.

+### case-uav-step2

+The step 2 unmanned air vehicle application builds a seL4 image containing a single virtual machine with the UxAS Waypoint Plan Manager Service and the autopilot (modeled by AMASE) via a serial port moved into native CAmkES components.
+The hardware ethernet device is mapped through to the VM and the VM contains OpenUxAS and configuration files to run as the unmanned air vehicle from the waterway search example.

+### case-uav-step3

+The step 3 unmanned air vehicle application extends the case-uav-step2 application be separating the UxAS virtual machine into two machines, one modeling the Radio and the other containing the UxAS services.
+The hardware ethernet device is mapped through to the VM modeling the radio.
+Thus, the VM containing OpenUxAS has no direct communication with the outside world;
+all communications are through other components and via seL4 connections where monitors filters and other guards may be installed.

 ## Installing on ODROID-XU4

 The ODROID-XU4 must be provisioned either with an MMC card or a MicroSD card containing the first and second stage bootloaders, the trust zone software and uBoot.
-Instructions may be found at the
-[seL4 on ODROID-XU4](https://docs.sel4.systems/Hardware/OdroidXU.html) page.
+Instructions may be found at the [seL4 on ODROID-XU4](https://docs.sel4.systems/Hardware/OdroidXU.html) page.

 It is important to note that in addition, seL4 depends on uBoot to initialize the USB devices.
 The `usb start`